Call us or email us if you have any questions.

 After breakfast, check out of your hotel and begin your journey to your embarkation city.
 Long a hub of French culture and cuisine, Paris is one of the most romantic destinations in the world.
 Over the centuries, Parisian culture has been built on the wings of inspiration.
 Music, film, architecture, literature, dance and the visual arts all have their brilliant place in the museums, theaters, bookstores and remarkably preserved buildings of this magnificent city.
 At the center of it all is the Champs-Élysées.
 With its inviting riverside promenade, graceful bridges and splendid views of all things Parisian, from the Eiffel Tower to the Louvre Museum.

 One of the most pleasurable activities in Paris is whiling away the time in one of the city’s outdoor cafés.
-Whether you are sipping a café au lait or a kir royale, there is no better way to feel like a Parisian.
+Whether you are sipping a café au lait or a kir royal, there is no better way to feel like a Parisian.
 The hub of social and culinary life, cafés have been part of the city’s fabric since the 1600s.
 During the 20th century, literary and artistic figures—such as Ernest Hemingway, Colette and Pablo Picasso—famously met over drinks to share their works and ideas.
 Today, thousands of cafés line the pavements and squares to connect with France’s culture and history.

 Vernon is a charming provincial town.
 Its cobblestone streets are reminiscent of the Middle Ages, and some of its half-timbered houses feature magnificent wooden carvings.
 The town was founded by the Viking Rollo in the 9th century, where an island in the Seine made for easy crossings.
 Because of its importance as a transit point between Paris and Rouen, the town was well fortified and frequently besieged.
 Ruins of its old medieval bridge still linger on the Seine’s right bank.
 The remains of La Château des Tourelles are the last surviving witness to that era.

 The Seine meanders through the mellow vistas of Normandy.
 As it makes its sleepy and serpentine way to the English Channel, it winds along for 240 miles from Paris, more than doubling the distance of a crow’s flight.
-As you sail, fertile fields unfurl toward groves of apple orchards, sources of the region’s famed calvados apple brandy.
-Norman cows graze the grassy meadows that help produce creamy Brie and Camembert.
+As you sail, swathes of fields unfurl toward groves of apple orchards, sources of the region’s famed Normandy cider.
+Calvados apple brandy is also a regional specialty, and a celebrated staple ingredient in Normandy cuisine.
 You will also gaze upon picturesque villages and historic abbeys on these bucolic banks.

 Founded by Romans, Rouen is situated amid chalk cliffs along the Seine.
 The Norman capital boasts many pleasures, from the 700 charming half-timbered houses of the Old Town to the glorious Rouen Cathedral, which so captivated Claude Monet that he painted it many times in varying light.
 Until the 17th century, Rouen was the second-largest city in France.
 Today, it is the country’s fourth-largest port.
 The city is perhaps best known as the site of Joan of Arc’s last stand; the patron saint of France was tried and condemned here for heresy and burned at the stake in 1431.